code-423n4/2023-08-chainlink/docs/src/src/rewards/RewardVault.sol/contract.RewardVault.md

 *This applies any final logic such as the multipliers to the staker's newly accrued and stored rewards and store the value.*

-*The caller staking pool must update the total principal of the pool AFTER calling this function.*
+*The caller staking pool must update the total staked LINK amount of the pool AFTER calling this function.*

 *precondition The caller must be a staking pool.*